getclaps/site/README.md

 <!-- Don't feel like typing an email to a human?
 [Subscribe to our newsletter](#subscribe) instead and get informed when high-volume plans arrive.
 {:.note.smaller.mb2 title="Hey there!"} -->

-Claps per month
-: 100,000

 Views per month
 : 25,000

-Clap requests per month
-: 25,000

-Domains per subscription (e.g. `https://my.domain.com`)
+Dashboards per subscription
-: ∞
+: 1

-URLs per domain
+Pages per domain
 : 10,000

 Fragments per URL (e.g. `/path#fragment`)